 If you have any questions about what type of VW Beetle front suspension you have, or just need some advice on what parts are suitable for your car, just click on the ‘live chat’ button or call our sales team on 01273 444 000 at any time during UK business hours.

 Buy your Beetle rear suspension parts here

 The air-cooled Volkswagen Beetle suspension is legendary for its longevity and ability to stand up to whatever you can throw at it.
 That’s why VW Beetle suspension parts are still to this day used on off road race cars across the world.
 However, as with every other mechanical part on a Volkswagen Beetle, time, high mileage and a lack of maintenance can mean parts need changing or replacing.
-That’s why Heritage Parts Centre stock a wide range of parts for all types of classic air-cooled Beetle suspension, from Beetle axle boots to Volkswagen Beetle shock absorbers, ‘z’-bars and VW Beetle performance anti-roll bars.
+That’s why VW Heritage stock a wide range of parts for all types of classic air-cooled Beetle suspension, from Beetle axle boots to Volkswagen Beetle shock absorbers, ‘z’-bars and VW Beetle performance anti-roll bars.

 To browse or buy the parts you need just follow the links below, or read on for further information on the different types of VW Beetle suspension.

 Types of VW Beetle rear suspension

 In all models of Beetle there are just two different kinds of rear suspension: ‘VW Beetle swing axle suspension’ and ‘IRS’ (independent rear suspension).
 In reality, both systems are independent suspension, but the IRS system found on certain later models uses Beetle CV joints and works in a slightly different fashion.
 Below is a brief explanation of the two different types of Volkswagen Beetle suspension.